 Management, in coordination with an independent qualified actuary, are required to make assumptions regarding the defined benefit pension plan, changes in which could affect the reported liability, service cost and expected return on pension plan assets.
-The principal actuarial assumptions for the defined benefit pension plan are set out in note 11 and include assumptions on the discount rate, expected return on pension plan assets, mortality, future salary increases, and inflation.
-Changes in the assumptions could affect the reported asset, service cost and expected return on pension plan assets.
+The principal actuarial assumptions for the defined benefit pension plan are set out in note 12 and include assumptions on the discount rate, expected return on pension plan assets, mortality, future salary increases, and inflation.
+Changes in the assumptions could affect the reported return on pension plan assets.